datsfilipe/web-ascii-theater/readme.md

 As it says, using this package you can play whatever video you want in React.js as an Ascii animation.
 Follow the steps to do it.

+# Showcase

+You can see how it would be in here: [deploy](https://react-bad-apple.vercel.app).

 # Steps

   - You can see the examples, in main repo inside "[src/scripts](./src/scripts)", of the scripts used to download the video and extract the frames;